-Again, KDP Rocket is the best way to access real data from book buyers.
+Again, Publisher Rocket is the best way to access real data from book buyers.

 Look at the keyword, love story on 7th and main.
 It has a high search volume and extremely low competition.
 That makes it an excellent keyword choice.

 Don’t limit your selection to only seven keyword phrases.
 Collect around twenty because they will all come in useful for other purposes.